basilesportif/gall-guide/guide-docs/lifecycle.md

 State transitions can be either actions passed to the system or updates to app state.

+Because `on-load` is executed after every successful recompilation, it's useful to put a debug print in `on-load` like `'app recompiled successfully'`, so that you can quickly see that things have worked.

 [Prev: The 10 Arms of Gaal: App Structure](arms.md) | [Home](overview.md) | [Next: Importing Code and Static Resources](ford.md)